swordmaster003/Air-Warfare-Pro/README.md

   ![image](https://github.com/swordmaster003/Air-Warfare-Pro/blob/master/Screenshots/SateliteMap.png)

 - The Fighter Machine Gun System has a maximum heat limit.
-When the maximum heat is exceeded, it will enter the cool down state .
+When the maximum heat is exceeded, it will enter the cool down state.
 After the cooling is completed, the machine gun can be fired again.

 - The Fighter Missile System has two working modes: